Ian-Kimori/Client-Side-Security/README.md

 3. Look through the results.
 You are looking for the line where expando is assigned a value for the first time.

-4. On the right side of the screen, look for the **Scope** section.
-It lists every variable active right now.
-Find `expando`.
-What is its value?

 ---

 ## Analyze the Assignment